PaloAltoNetworks/terraform-provider-panos/website/docs/d/system_info.html.markdown

 # panos_system_info

-Use this data source to retrieve "show system info" from the NGFW.
+Use this data source to retrieve "show system info" from the NGFW or Panorama.

 All contents of "show system info" are saved to the `info` variable.
 In addition, the version number of PAN-OS encountered is saved to multiple